savoirfairelinux/django-vagrant-demo/README.md

 At one point, your `sudo` password will be asked, that's Vagrant that needs to modify your `/etc/hosts` file.
-The project itself will also need to modify that file so that `demo-django.local` points to `127.0.0.1` this is why it will ask you to run the `fab hostssetup` command, which also needs admin privileges.
+The project itself will also need to modify that file so that `demo-django.local` points to `127.0.0.1`, a task which also requires admin privileges.

-There's even a `fab debugserver` you can use, after your `fab deploy` to start Django's built-in server from within the Vagrant VM (it makes debugging easier).
+There's a `fab debugserver` you can use, after your `fab deploy` to start Django's built-in server from within the Vagrant VM (it makes debugging easier).

 When you're finished toying with the project, go into the `vagrant` folder and run `vagrant destroy`